luser-dr00g/inca/olmec/README.md

 the ALT-key.
 The related Quad-a variable `⎕a` shows what olmec considers to be the "normal" keyboard layout against which the characters are selected.

+Consult the file `tables.md` for a listing of implemented adverbs and verbs.

 ## Running Environment/Building

 The program should compile simply with `make`, assuming GNU make and a